Elizabeth Arden: In popular culture

 The musical War Paint dramatizes her rivalry with competitor Helena Rubinstein.
-After a successful tryout at Chicago's Goodman Theater, the show opened on Broadway at the Nederlander Theatre on April 6, 2017, earning four Tony Award nominations, including Best Actress in a Leading Role for Christine Ebersole's portrayal of Arden as well as for Patti Lupone for her role as rival, Rubinstein. and closed on November 5, 2017.
+After a successful tryout at Chicago's Goodman Theater, the show opened on Broadway at the Nederlander Theatre on April 6, 2017, earning four Tony Award nominations, including Best Actress in a Leading Role for Christine Ebersole's portrayal of Arden, as well as for Patti Lupone for her role as Rubinstein. and closed on November 5, 2017.

 The comedy Lip Service by the Australian dramatist John Misto chronicles the life and career of Helena Rubinstein and her rivalry with Elizabeth Arden and Revlon.
 Lip Service premiered April 26, 2017, at the Park Theatre in London, under the title Madame Rubinstein, before opening at Sydney's Ensemble Theatre in August of the same year.

-Elizabeth Arden, as student nurse Florence Nightingale Graham, appeared in the Season 12 Episode 2 of the CBC period drama Murdoch Mysteries, (premiered on October 1, 2018), portrayed by Kathryn Alexandre.
+Elizabeth Arden, as student nurse Florence Nightingale Graham, appeared in an episode of the CBC period drama Murdoch Mysteries (October 1, 2018), portrayed by Kathryn Alexandre.

-A contract dispute that Arden faced with a former employee led the 1953 court cause Crabtree v.
+A contract dispute that Arden faced with a former employee led the 1953 court case Crabtree v.
 Elizabeth Arden Sales Corp, which is now considered a seminal case on the application of the statute of frauds.
 Most law schools include this case in their required contract law course.
+(It is curious that "Graham's" love interest in the Murdoch Mysteries was named "Crabtree".)